BooDoo/death_extractor/README.md

  - Move ahead a bit and look for world label (e.g. MINES, WORM, OLMEC'S LAIR)
  - If world has stages (e.g. MINES 1-2, TEMPLE 4-3) identify which of the stages this is
  - Upload resulting GIF to Imgur/Tumblr linking source video (at timestamp) and tagged with world/stage of death
+ - Optionally post a video (cropped, rotated and resized for mobile screen) to Snapchat friends
  - Rinse.
 Repeat (periodically)

 Why Do I Care?